avdi/ivar/README.md

 end
 ```

-This is a pure declaration: the variable will not be set.
-But as a convenience, you can also initialize it with a value:
+This is purely a declaration: the variable will not be set.
+But as a convenience, you *can* also initialize it with a value:

 ```ruby
 require "ivar"